mateomtverde/matts-pc-building/content/computer-tower/size selection.md

 ## Mini Tower

 Mini towers can offer a step up and still save space.
-It can a little more cooling and give the option to step up into a mid-level gaming setup.
+It can offer a little more cooling and give the option to step up into a mid-level gaming setup.

 ## Mid Tower